laravel/docs/validation.md

 > {tip} The `$input` parameter passed to your closure will be an instance of `Illuminate\Support\Fluent` and may be used to access your input and files under validation.

+In some situations you may want to validate a field based on another field in the same nested array whose index you do not know.
+In the past, this only was possible with a custom validator or by working with foreach.
+Now you can use the second parameter `$item` in your closure.

+    $validator->sometimes('channels.*.contact', 'email', function($input, $item) {
+    return $item->type === 'email';
+    });

+    $validator->sometimes('channels.*.contact', 'url', function($input, $item) {
+    return $item->type !== 'email';
+    });

+If the given attribute you want to validate does not end with `.*`, Laravel takes the data from one level above the depth of the last level of the given attribute.
+In the above example, `$item` contains the data of the current array in `channels`, e.g. `channels.0`.

+In case the given attribute ends with `.*`, Laravel will not go one level up and directly take the data of the given attribute you want to validate.
+For example, `users.*` will not return the data of `users`, but the current item (e.g. `users.0`).

+Similar to the `$input` parameter passed to the closure, the `$item` parameter is an instance of `Illuminate\Support\Fluent` if the attribute data is an array, otherwise it is a string.

 <a name="validating-arrays"></a>
 ## Validating Arrays